github/training-kit/paths/intro-to-github/00-welcome.md

   - Add your pin to the map!

   <div id="map"></div>

-  ## We Are Here to Help!

-  We've minimized the words on each page to focus on the steps you need to take, but we've hidden additional information in the panes below.

-  View animations for each step in this project by expanding the **Show me how** pane.

-  Dig deeper by clicking **Tell me why**.

-  Click **Open Chat** at the bottom of the page to join our Gitter chat room.
-GitHub trainers stop by regularly to answer your questions and help you get un-stuck.

   **Are you ready?** Click the continue button below to see what's next.